The Liar (short story): Plot

 Oliver Lyon, a successful artist, is lodging at the house of an elderly baronet, Sir David, whose portrait he has been engaged to paint.
-At diner on the night of his arrival he recognises among the company a woman with whom he used to be in love.
+At dinner on the night of his arrival he recognises among the company a woman with whom he used to be in love.
 He has not seen her for twelve years, and knows her to be married.
 Her husband, Colonel Clement Capadose, is a brilliant and handsome gentleman with whom she appeared to be very much in love, and Lyon, having accepted her as something unattainable to him, feels no real jealousy towards him, being satisfied with her apparent happiness.
 He at first admires the Colonel, but over the course of the dinner, when he narrates a good many improbable stories that Lyon cannot believe, his opinion of him is rather altered, although he imputes it to a romantic tendency on the Colonel's part.
 However, he is rather startled by what appears a plain lie when the colonel tells him of a recent occurrence in the house, which his host Arthur Ashmore, the son of Sir David, states to be completely false.

 Afterwards, while painting Sir David's portrait, the baronet explains to him that Colonel Capadose is a compulsive liar.
 He extenuates his fault, saying that he has no bad intentions, but merely cannot give a straight answer.
 His wife, Lyon realises, tries to shield him by not revealing his lies, and even supporting what he says.
 Sufficiently shocked by his, the artist hopes that she never actively participates in her husband's deceptions, and wonders how much her nature has been corrupted.
 To find out how far she will go to save his name, Lyon spends as much time as possible with them, painting first a portrait of their nine-year-old daughter Amy, and then of the Liar himself.